 - Offer a higher Safe Withdrawal Rate than Bengen

-- Allow the retiree balance income against potential legacy
+- Allow the retiree to balance income against potential legacy

 - Automatically adjusts income to portfolio performance